-(2) reformation is necessary or appropriate to achieve the settlors tax objectives or to qualify a distribute for governmental benefits and is not contrary to the settlors intentions; or

-(3) reformation is necessary to correct a scriveners error in the governing document, even if unambiguous, to conform the terms to the settlor's intent.
+- (2) reformation is necessary or appropriate to achieve the settlors tax objectives or to qualify a distributee for governmental benefits and is not contrary to the settlors intentions; or - (3) reformation is necessary to correct a scriveners error in the governing document, even if unambiguous, to conform the terms to the settlor's intent.

-However, reformation under Section 112.054(b-1)(3) requires proof of the settlor's intent by clear and convincing evidence.
+However, Section 112.054 (e) provides that reformation under Section 112.054(b-1)(3) requires proof of the settlor's intent by clear and convincing evidence.